crawlab-team/webspot/README.md

 - [ ] Export to spiders
 - [ ] Advanced browser request

+## Disclaimer

+Please follow the local laws and regulations when using Webspot.
+The author is not responsible for any legal issues caused by.
+Please read the [Disclaimer](./DISCLAIMER.md) for details.

 ## Community

 If you are interested in Webspot, please add the author's WeChat account "tikazyq1" noting "Webspot" to enter the